CPathAgent: An Agent-based Foundation Model for Interpretable High-Resolution Pathology Image Analysis Mimicking

 In parallel, several patch-level benchmarks have emerged for evaluating multimodal models in pathology.
-PathVQA \cite{he2020pathvqa} introduced the first visual question answering (VQA) tasks for pathology images, drawing on textbook image -caption pairs.
-QuiltVQA expanded this approach by extracting image-caption pairs from pathology lectures on YouTube, resulting in higher-quality QA pairs due to the educational nature of these materials.
-PathMMU \cite{sun2024pathmmu} marks a more recent advance, offering a comprehensive benchmark across diverse pathology sources.
-Its key strength is the expert validation process, resulting in a professionally curated dataset that better reflects clinical practice.
+PathVQA \cite{he2020pathvqa} introduced the first VQA tasks for pathology images, drawing on textbook image-caption pairs.
+QuiltVQA~\cite{seyfioglu2024quilt} expanded this approach by extracting image-caption pairs from pathology lectures on YouTube, resulting in higher-quality VQA pairs due to the educational nature of these materials.
+PathMMU \cite{sun2024pathmmu} marks a more recent advance, offering a comprehensive benchmark across diverse pathology sources validated by expert pathologists to ensure clinical relevance.

-Despite recent progress, a critical gap remains in existing benchmarks: they focus primarily on either small, localized patch-level tasks or broad whole-slide analysis, overlooking an essential intermediate scale, the \textbf{huge region}, which plays a central role in real-world diagnostic reasoning.
-In routine practice, pathologists typically begin by scanning the whole slide images to identify suspicious areas, and then concentrate their diagnostic attention on large, yet manageable regions containing the relevant pathology.
+Despite this progress, existing benchmarks predominantly focus on either localized patch-level tasks or broad WSI analysis, overlooking a critical intermediate scale: the \textbf{huge region}.
+This scale is particularly important because it mirrors real-world diagnostic workflows.
+In routine practice, pathologists typically begin by scanning the WSIs to identify suspicious areas, then focus their diagnostic attention on these large, yet manageable regions.
 It is often within these huge regions that key diagnostic decisions are made, as they provide sufficient context for interpretation.

 To address this limitation, we introduce PathMMU-HR², a benchmark specifically designed for huge region analysis in pathology.
-By targeting this intermediate scale—situated between isolated patches and WSIs, PathMMU-HR² better aligns with the way pathologists actually examine and interpret tissue.
+By targeting this intermediate scale between isolated patches and WSIs, PathMMU-HR² better aligns with how pathologists actually examine and interpret tissue.
 It provides a more controlled, context-rich, and diagnostically meaningful setting for evaluating multimodal models, especially those incorporating agent-based reasoning across different scales.
 To ensure clinical relevance, we also engaged three board-certified pathologists to validate the dataset, making PathMMU-HR² an expert benchmark for intermediate-scale pathology evaluation.